greenbone/docs/src/common/container/workflows.md

 A feed synchronization always consists of two parts:

 1. Downloading the changes via pulling new container images
-2. The changes get loaded into memory and a database by a daemon
+2. Loading the changes into memory and a database by a daemon

 Both steps may take a while, from several minutes up to hours, especially for the initial synchronization.
 Only if both steps are finished, the synchronized data